Distinguished Service Awards

 • Partnerships that ensured the completion of a history related project/event.

-• Organizations that implemented efforts to diversify museum educational material/exhibits.
+• Organizations that implemented efforts to variety of museum educational material/exhibits.

 Do you know an individual or organization you would like to nominate?
 If so, visit the THC Preservation Awards website to learn more.